-And all this is without considering the sacrifices that athletes make to try to get to the top of their chosen sport and the immense pressures to perform that are placed on them by themselves and other people.
+And all this is without considering the pandemic and restrictions placed on us all on the last 18 months.
+Then you also have the sacrifices that athletes make to try to get to the top of their chosen sport and the immense pressures to perform that are placed on them by themselves and other people.

 With the rate of technological advancements not likely to slow down, it means that if clubs and organisations want to see their athletes performing at the best, consistently, with a smile on their face, they seriously need to consider having proactive measures in place that foster positive mental wellbeing and help their athletes develop resilience qualities.

 A good starting point for managerial staff in clubs and governing bodies is to be clear what we mean by terms that are linked to mental health and well-being.
 See below for some examples: